nmke-de/TemLarp/rules.md

 ## Events

-Events can generally be divided in two categories: Deliberate player decisions and things that happen when an attribute drops to zero.
+Events can generally be divided in two categories: Deliberate player decisions and things that happen when an attribute drops to zero (or is otherwise too low).

 Deliberate player decision events are: